gvwilson/fiction/iffy/index.md

 Honesty shrugged,
-settling on a stool next to the square meter of workbench where de salvaged the easier bits and pieces of tech that came their family's way.
+settling on a stool next to the square meter of workbench where de salvaged the easier bits and pieces of tech that came der family's way.
 "Yeah.
-Lotsa folk wonderin' why the ganky, but the Blues ain't sayin' bunga 'cept that it come along straight from th' governors.
+Lotsa folk wonderin' why the ganky, but the Blues ain't sayin' bunga 'cept it come along straight from th' governors.
-Figure it's got somethin' to do with th' bots going gonjy 'long yesterday?"
+We figure it's got somethin' to do with th' bots going gonjy."

-"I dunno," Iffy said.
+"Most likely," Iffy said.
 Anger welled up inside her,
 anger and fear.
 Jeep had *changed* when the Marines pumped their rules and tactics into his head.
 What would it do to her friend?

-"Seems like I don't know nothin' these days."
+"It's no mega," First said.

-"Now that ain't true," First said.
+"We all come through it aright, de will too."
 Der face and smile were worn-in versions of der grand-younger's.
 Where Honesty had temporary sketches on their cheeks First had whorling blue lines